JoaoCampos07/Docker/Courses/Mosh-Ultimate-Docker-Course/Notes-7-Deploying-Applications.md

 ## What is SSH (Secure Shell) ?
 Is a protocol to communicate/connect with servers with security.
 With SSH we can open a secure shell session with out server.
 Remember a shell is a application that allows to pass command to the OS.

+## What is the different between NPM and a Web Server (in this case we use NGINX) ?
+In the example after building the application Mosh do not need the runtime of Node with WebServer and lot of other stuff, we just needs a Webserver like NGINX.